MahmoudAbdelkhalek5o5o/Coast-Guard/README.md

   • Several stations are at random locations.
   • There are no wrecks.
   • No two items are in the same cell.

+The coast guard can perform the following actions.
+ • Pick-up: The coast guard picks up as many passengers off a ship as its remaining capacity allows.
+This can be done on a ship that is in the same cell as the coast guard and it only affects this ship.
+Once a passenger is picked up by the coast guard, they will not expire and will stay on the coast guard boat until they are dropped at a station.
+ • Drop: The coast guard drops all passengers it is currently carrying at a station.
+This can only be done when the coast guard and the station are in the same cell and it resets the remaining capacity of the coast guard boat to 0.
+ • Retrieve: The coast guard boat retrieves a black box.
+This can only be done when the coast guard boat is in the same cell as a wreck with a black box which has not been completely damaged yet.
+This action does not affect the coast guard’s remaining capacity at all.
+ • Movement in any of the 4 directions (up, down, left, right) within the grid boundaries

+In this project, you will create an agent that acts as the coast guard boat captain using search.
+The agent has succeeded when there are no more un-expired passengers to save and no more undamaged black boxes to retrieve.
+Optimally, you would like to minimise the number of expired passengers and secondarily retrieve as many black boxes as possible.
+Several algorithms will be implemented and each will be used to play the
+game:
+a) Breadth-first search.
+b) Depth-first search.
+c) Iterative deepening search.
+d) Greedy search with at least two heuristics.
+e) A∗
+search with at least two admissible heuristics.
+A trivial heuristic (e.g.h(n) = 1) is not acceptable.
+Different solutions should be compared in terms run-time, number of expanded nodes, memory (RAM) utilisation and CPU utilisation.
+You are required to implement this agent using Java.